Most states require licensed drivers to carry some form of auto insurance to protect drivers involved in car accidents. Virginia is no exception.

 Read on to learn the types of coverage you need to have as a licensed Virginia driver.

-Required Auto Insurance Coverage
+Required Auto Insurance Coverage in Virginia

 According to the Virginia Department of Motor Vehicles (DMV), Virginia state law requires all licensed drivers to carry the following auto insurance coverage: